Library Research in Psychology

 APA receives many requests from individuals looking for general information on psychological topics.
 These topics include a wide range of issues, from ability tests for employees to research on drugs and the brain, school violence, the impact of AIDS on family members and the ways in which children learn.
 A variety of resources about psychology are available on the Internet or at any library, including books, journals, newspapers, pamphlets and electronic resources.

 Many library resources may be available without leaving your home or office.
-Your topic can be easily located using the online catalog and web-based indexes or subject guides and databases.
+Your topic can be easily located using the online catalog and Web-based indexes or subject guides and databases.
 The databases are generally listed by subject category and will help you find resources in a wide array of fields, including psychology.

 APA often receives calls from students preparing for their first research assignment.
-Often instructors will suggest that classes visit the APA website, which is an excellent starting point and provides authoritative information on current topics and issues, press releases, and position papers that can be helpful in selecting your topic.
+Often instructors will suggest that classes visit the APA website, which is an excellent starting point and provides authoritative information on current topics and issues, press releases, reports and brochures, and position papers that can be helpful in selecting your topic.
 You can access both free and paid resources at the APA website.

 The databases let you search by general topics or keywords.
 You can consult the Thesaurus of Psychological Index Terms® to find the most current terms in the literature.
 Consult your librarian for more information.

-To become more familiar with the APA database products, visit the product pages to learn more about the publications covered, search tools, and information on additional research products that may be of interest.
+To become more familiar with the APA database products, visit the product pages to learn more about the publications covered, search tools and information on additional research products that may be of interest.

 Which database is most appropriate for your search?
 The following descriptions will help you decide.

 PsycINFO is an electronic bibliographic database that provides citations and abstracts to the scholarly literature in the behavioral sciences and mental health from the early 1800s to the present.
-Material of relevance to psychologists and professionals in related fields such as psychiatry, nursing, business, education, social science, neuroscience, law, medicine, and social work is included in the database.
+Material of relevance to psychologists and professionals in related fields such as psychiatry, nursing, business, education, social science, neuroscience, law, medicine and social work is included in the database.
 PsycINFO covers journal titles, doctoral dissertations, authored and edited books, and chapters from edited books.
 Start your research by using PsycINFO.

 PsycEXTRA, a companion to the scholarly PsycINFO database, supplies clinicians, information professionals, policymakers, researchers and consumers with a wide variety of credible information in psychology, behavioral science and health.
 Most of the coverage is material written for professionals and disseminated outside of peer-reviewed journals.
 Documents include newsletters, magazines, newspapers, technical and annual reports, government reports, consumer brochures and more.
 PsycEXTRA is different from PsycINFO in its coverage, and also in its format, because it includes abstracts and citations plus full text for a major portion of the records.
 There is no overlap with PsycINFO.

-Accessing the APA Databases
+Accessing APA Databases

 The APA databases are widely available at colleges and universities.
 If you are a student, faculty member or researcher at a college or other institution, check with your library to see which APA database are available.
 If the library subscribes, you can access the databases online from your home, office or dorm room.
 Check with your library for more information.